Biologically Plausible Learning via Bidirectional Spike-Based Distillation: Experiments

 \subsection{Training Analysis}

 In this section, we analyze the convergence behavior of BSD-trained models and the properties of Type 1 and Type 2 neurons during training.
-Since BSD applies ReCo loss to all layers except the top one and relies on spikes for inter-neuronal communication, both the penalty weight $\lambda$ in ReCo loss and the neuronal firing threshold are critical factors influencing its convergence.
+Since BSD applies ReCo loss to all layers except the top one and relies on spikes for inter-neuronal communication, both the penalty weight $\lambda$ in ReCo loss and the neuronal firing threshold are critical factors influencing its convergence. {Additionally, we investigate the sensitivity of our framework to batch size in Appendix~\ref{app:batch_size_ablation}, as contrastive learning methods often depend on sufficiently large batches.} {A detailed analysis of the energy efficiency of our BSD-trained models during inference is provided in Appendix~\ref{app:energy_analysis}, highlighting the benefits of spike-based computation.}

 Figure~\ref{fig:parameter_analysis}(a) shows the effect of the penalty weight $\lambda$ on BSD-trained CNNs evaluated on the SVHN dataset.
 Performance drops markedly when $\lambda = 0$, underscoring the role of $\lambda$ in promoting separation among sample representations and thereby enlarging the representational space.
 We further observe that smaller values of $\lambda$ accelerate convergence, while the best final performance is achieved at $\lambda = 0.6$.
-Figure~\ref{fig:parameter_analysis}(b) illustrates the relationship among neuronal firing threshold, spike sparsity, and network performance.
+Figure~\ref{fig:parameter_analysis}(b) illustrates the relationship among neuronal firing threshold, spike sparsity, and network performance {on SVHN}.
 The network attains its best performance at a firing threshold of 0.6, suggesting that thresholds that are either too low or too high impair effective learning.
 Figure~\ref{fig:parameter_analysis}(c) shows the Hamming similarity between the spike trains of Type 1 and Type 2 neurons within the same layer.
 The similarity rises quickly during training and exceeds 0.85 by epoch~20, demonstrating that the feedforward (stimuli-to-decision) and backward (concept-to-stimuli) pathways successfully achieve mutual alignment of their spiking feature representations through bidirectional distillation, thereby validating the effectiveness of our joint training framework.

 For completeness, we provide $t$-SNE visualizations of representations on BSD-trained CNNs in Appendix~\ref{sec:tsne_visualization} and examine the degree of alignment between weights $\mathbf{W}$ and $\boldsymbol{\Theta}$ in Appendix~\ref{sec:weight_alignment_dynamics}.